Capture of the Dutch fleet at Den Helder: Subsequent events

-In February 1795 a massive mutiny broke out amongst Dutch sailors, who hadn't been paid for nearly a year and who thought that, now the old Republic had ceased to exist, they were no longer required to adhere to naval discipline.
+In February 1795, a massive mutiny broke out amongst Dutch sailors, who hadn't been paid for nearly a year and who thought that, now the old Republic had ceased to exist, they were no longer required to adhere to naval discipline.
 This led to a mass of Dutch sailors leaving the ships, with only skeleton crews remaining in place.

-In the Vlieter Incident on 30 August 1799, a squadron of the navy of the Batavian Republic under the command of Rear-Admiral Samuel Story of which the majority consisted of Orangists, people who had remained loyal to William V, Prince of Orange, surrendered to the British Royal Navy.
+In the Vlieter incident on 30 August 1799, a Batavian Navy fleet under the command of Samuel Story of which the majority consisted of Orangists, people who had remained loyal to William V, Prince of Orange, surrendered to the Royal Navy.
 The incident occurred during the Anglo-Russian invasion of Holland.
 It took place in a tidal trench in the channel between Texel and the mainland that was known as De Vlieter, near Wieringen.
 Two of the vessels that were handed to the British were Admiral de Ruyter and Gelderland.

 Factual authenticity

 The traditional narrative of French cavalry storming and capturing the ships at Den Helder is primarily based on French sources, which all copy the story from each other, the main source for the story being the work of Antoine-Henri Jomini's work Histoire critique et militaire des campagnes de la Revolution.
 It is, however, unclear what source Jomini himself used.
 Most likely it was the story that was later published by Colonel Lahure himself.
 Apart from Jomini's assertions, no primary sources from French side exist about the incident.

 Dutch historian Johannes Cornelis de Jonge states that the Dutch fleet had already received orders on 21 January to offer no resistance and he cites official correspondence in the National Archives as well as deposited statements by Dutch naval officers who were eyewitnesses.
 Instead, de Jonge states that a few French hussars merely crossed the ice to negotiate a handover by the Dutch officers.

-Captain Hermanus Reintjes, the Dutch commanding officer, stayed aboard the Admiraal Piet Heyn to await the arrival of general De Winter, who was scheduled to arrive in three days.
+Reintjes stayed aboard the Admiraal Piet Heyn to await the arrival of De Winter, who was scheduled to arrive in three days.
 De Winter subsequently had the officers and crews of the ships pledge an oath that they would peacefully surrender — similar to the oath administered at the surrender of the fleet at Hellevoetsluis several days earlier.
 De Jonge states that the misconception stems from an 1819 publication by Swiss general Antoine-Henri Jomini, whose account was subsequently cited by French historians.